-To rightly target the necessary support for innovations and new technologies in the IPCEI ME/CT, it is of great importance to the underlying technological needs and requirements.
-For some parts of the value chain, as compute power, “More Moore” is relevant and will now lead to 2nm design and development, and within the coming decade to manufacturing. .
+To rightly target the necessary support for innovations and new technologies in the IPCEI ME/CT, it is of great importance to analyse the underlying technological needs and requirements.
+For some parts of the value chain, such as compute power and memory, “More Moore” is relevant and will now lead to 2nm design and development, and within the coming decade to manufacturing.
+For several important parts within the semiconductor value chain “More than Moore” and “Beyond Moore” are forming the basis for highly relevant leading-edge innovations.
+Many growing applications are based on these technological developments, utilizing semiconductor technologies in non-linewidth limited applications in use cases within automotive, communications technology, medical and other fields.
+Many European semiconductor manufacturers, including both strong and global technology enterprises and smaller specialised companies have created unique capabilities in technologies such as power semiconductors, RF electronics and MEMS.
+This expertise in diverse fields of semiconductor technology is a source of strength for Europe and should be given the support needed to further develop and exploit these technologies.

+These strengths are increasingly strategic, ensuring supply security, economic viability, and data protection sovereignty through mastering of key technology fields.
+Within these technologies, the key innovations cannot be measures in nanometres, but for example in the innovative use and integration of compound materials (SiC, GaN, GaAs, InP, 2-dimensional materials, advanced photonics, etc,) and additional differentiated features, such as energy and material efficiency, or security design.
+Cost competitive packaging solutions and the corresponding supply chains are required to bring the innovations to the market.
+In most of these applications, such as many industrial and automotive applications, logic chips on mature process nodes are still necessary and a strengthening of European chip manufacturing will create new opportunities for the downstream industry.

 For the communication sector to fully contribute to an increase in competitiveness of the European value chain, O-RAN networks need to become fully operational, offering increased flexibility, security of supply and security of the data transmitted in an energy efficient manner.
 Though the European telecommunication private sector has pooled resources and established common goals for O-RAN, much remains to be done in research and first deployment of technologies able to offer fully interoperable equipment and tools.
 Research into network design and solution integration needs to be prioritised.
 These actions are especially important in the context of 5G/6G network deployment as it would reduce strategic dependency to single-vendor solutions, drive down costs and consolidate European know-how.